I Got Scammed on Apple Pay! What Can I Do?

 That was, until he accepted her transfer and disappeared [*].

 Scams that take advantage of digital wallets and mobile payment apps like Apple Pay or Apple Cash are on the rise.
-According to the U.S. Public Interest Research Group (PIRG), fraud complaints from digital payment systems have doubled in just the past year [*].
+According to the U.S. Public Interest Research Group (PIRG), fraud complaints from digital payment systems have increased by 12% from January to November in 2022 [*].

 Most consumers don’t realize that once money leaves a mobile wallet, there are few ways to get it back.